 Income Tax Exemption on Donation u/s 80G

-The Government of India has the provisions of section 80G in the Income Tax Act for offering tax relief to donors whose contributions help in promoting charitable activities.
+The Government of India has the provisions of section 80G in the Income Tax Act for offering tax exemption to donors whose contributions help in promoting charitable activities.
 Our organisation has obtained the benefits of section 80G of the Income Tax Act, 1961.

 Blind Persons’ Association is registered under section 80G(5)(VI) of the Income Tax act, 1961.
 Only a few government funds such as the Prime Minister’s Relief Fund, Nehru Children’s Fund etc. are registered under section 80G.
 All other organisations, NGOs in particular, are registered under section 80G(5)(VI) of the said Act.

 Under this section 50% of your donation to our fund shall qualify for exemption from income tax.
 Moreover, the qualifying amount must not exceed 10% of your gross income.
 While computing the deductible amount under section 80G, first the aggregate of the sums donated has to be calculated.
-Then 50% of the donated amount has to be found out and it should be limited to 10% of the gross total income.
+Then 50% of the donation has to be found out and it should be limited to 10% of the gross total income.
 If such amount is more than 10% of the gross total income, the excess will be ignored.